neuroscout/pyNS/docs/source/analyses.rst

 ----------------------

 To make it easier to work with the analyses, `pyNS` provides a special `Analysis` which represents a single Neuroscout analysis as a Python object.
-To create this object, you can use `neuroscout.analyses.get_analysis` to create an object from an Analysis' `hash_id`
+To create this object, you can use :meth:`pyns.endpoints.analyses.get_analysis` to create an object from an Analysis' ``hash_id``

 This `Analysis` object has all attributes of an analysis as class attributes that can be modified and updated.